dudleycodes/UnitTestExhibits/golang/02-coverage/readme.md

 # GO Test Coverage Example

+## About

-> Notes: The code in this module is broken and uses ant-patterns; it is intended to be used for a demo on code coverage and nothing more.
+This example demonstrates generate and reading code coverage reports.
+The code in this module is *purposely* broken and uses anti-patterns -- it should not be used for anything real.

 ## Walkthrough